Corporate Governance

 - (3) At least one person with sufficient knowledge of finance and accounting

-The Nomination Committee, chaired by an external director, deliberates on these matters, and after obtaining the consent of the Board of Corporate Auditors, the Board of Directors passes a resolution. - Policies and procedures for dismissal of directors and corporate auditors, including senior management
+The Nomination Committee, chaired by an external director, deliberates on these matters, and after obtaining the consent of the Board of Corporate Auditors, the Board of Directors passes a resolution. - Policies and procedures for dismissal of directors and corporate auditors, including

 (Policy)